benjaminvance/JStoDoList/README.md

 # JStoDoList
-This is a JavaScript to do list for
+This is a JavaScript to do list.